syncfusion-content/uwp-docs/uwp/CellGrid/Interactive-Features.md

 ### CellTooltipOpening event

-The `CellTooltipOpening` event occurs when opening the tooltip in the SfCellGrid.
+The `CellTooltipOpening` event occurs when opening the tooltip in the Excel-like Grid.
 It receives an argument of type `CellTooltipOpeningEventArgs` containing the following information about the event.

 <table>
 <tr>